Vintage-Inspired Halloween Décor Made from Thrifted Finds

 1. Oddities Shelf

-Pick up a small shelf at a thrift store like Goodwill to upcycle into a Halloween curiosities and oddities shelf.
-You can also find reproductions of apothecary shelves on Amazon.
+Pick up a small shelf at a thrift store to upcycle into a Halloween curiosities and oddities shelf.
+Fill the compartments with a mix of found items, miniatures, and small glass bottles.

 Feature photo of an old wood shelf with twelve compartments filled with mini bottles, plastic bones and skulls.
 On the top of the small shelf is a crow figurine.
 The tone of the photo is moody and eerie.

-2. Creepy Figurines
+2. Spooky Figurines

 Before photo of thrift store figures.
 One is a vintage little boy with a cap and a basket of apples.
 The other is a bust of girl with flowing hair on a wood base.
 Both will be painted to turn into Halloween decorations for Vintage Halloween setting.